suse-edge/edge-image-builder/docs/building-images.md

 ## Image Configuration Directory

-The image configuration directory contains all the files necessary for EIB to build an image.
+The Image Configuration Directory contains all the files necessary for EIB to build an image.
 As the project matures, the structure of this directory will be better fleshed out.
 For now, the required structure is described below:

 ```shell